Installing third-party JAR files

 • <vendorVersion> must be 1_0.

 • [-uninstall] is used to remove a JAR file from the JAR directory or the classpath files.
-Be sure to run setupfiles.sh right after using this option.
+Ensure that you run the setupfiles.sh command.

 For example, if you want to add the custom JAR file to the AGENTDynamicclasspath.cfg file, run the install3rdparty command with following arguments: